Favela Tours Offer a Glimpse of the Slums

 Twenty-two Points of Interest

-Visits can be as short as three hours or more than six for a group of eight people, depending on the amount of time guests have.
-Their most popular visit is Rocinha Visit 6+ Hours which includes “22+ points of interest, two or three different roof views of the community, visit to Zezinho’s family and friends, eating in Rocinha, Tio Lino’s non profit art studio visit and much more.
+Visits can be as short as three hours or more than six for a group of eight people, depending on the number of time guests have.
+Their most popular visit is Rocinha Visit 6+ Hours which includes “22+ points of interest, two or three different roof views of the community, visit to Zezinho’s family and friends, eating in Rocinha, Tio Lino’s nonprofit art studio visit and much more.